Familiarity with Neumont Regulations

 The institution reserves the right to modify its tuition and fees, to add to or withdraw members from its faculty and staff, to revise its academic programs, and to withdraw subjects or courses if registration falls below the required number.
 A specific course requirement may be changed or waived by the Director of Academics upon written request and for reasonable cause.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, a federal law, crime statistics and campus security policies--documented in the Annual Security & Fire Safety Report--are available through the Office of Student Affairs and on the Neumont website.
 The policy statements address the school’s policies, procedures and programs concerning safety and security, such as how Neumont will respond to emergency situations and sexual violence.
-Additionally, the report includes detailed information about fire safety on campus and in the Tower (on-campus housing).
+Additionally, the report includes detailed information about fire safety on campus and in student housing.
 Three years’ worth of statistics are included for certain types of crimes that were reported to have occurred on campus, in Neumont-controlled apartments, or on public property immediately adjacent to the campus.

 All members of the Neumont community must comply with copyright laws and the institution’s Acceptable Use Policy (AUP):